afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 The error is reminding us what I was mentioning at the beginning: Wrappers and Stored properties are not allowed in Swift protocols and extensions (at least for now).

-## The Workaround
+## The Solution
 Before doing the fix, let's talk about the @Published wrapper.

 In essence, a property wrapper is a type that wraps a value and attaches some logic to it.
-When a property of an ObservableObject has a @Published wrapper, specific logic is attached to it, so its value is published anytime it changes.
-More explicitly in the *willSet* block.
+When a property has a @Published wrapper, specific logic is attached to it, so its value is published anytime it changes.
+More explicitly in during the *willSet* block.

 In simple terms, @Published creates a publisher that can be accessed with the *'$'* operator as we are doing in our ViewModel, allowing us access to its value whenever it changes in the future.